 And we’re not even done yet!
 Then there’s the humanitarian cost of hundreds of people dying every year as they are being ferried across the desert, in addition to being extorted for money, raped, and killed by unscrupulous criminals who have not only the means but the motivation to protect their market.
 If someone thinks these organized crime syndicates are going to let a government wall stop them, then they clearly do not understand the criminal mind.

 This is the real world that we live in.
 This is reality.
 As conservatives, we used to believe that policy is good if it reflects reality, and government is bad when it erects barriers to people pursuing their economic goals.
-Anyone that looks to government to erect physical, political, and economic barriers to prevent people from wherever they may come are neither conservative nor patriots, for no man or woman with a patriot’s heart could, in good conscience, put the mailed fist of government tyranny on the throat of men and women whose only real crime is being desperate and hungry.
+Anyone that looks to government to erect physical, political, and economic barriers to prevent people from wherever they may come from seeking freedom are neither conservative nor patriots, for no man or woman with a patriot’s heart could, in good conscience, put the mailed fist of government tyranny on the throat of men and women whose only real crime is being desperate and hungry.

 Again, that is not to suggest that we just throw open our borders to all who want to come without any consideration of health, morality, or intent.
 Those that come to America must be of benefit to Americans, not criminals seeking to do mischief, layabouts seeking to leech on social systems, or nationalists seeking to spread political strife.
 Those who wish to come to America of good character, honest in their ambition, and respecting of our national character, culture, and laws should be welcome for the lowest possible cost.